Key Takeaways:

 Things to Keep in Mind with Patents

 There are some things to keep in mind with patents for games.
 One thing is how to prevent your game from being stolen.
 You don't necessarily need to worry about theft until you have created something worth stealing.
 A game in the earliest stages of design is not very valuable.
-What is valuable is a game that has gone through most of the design process, including heavy playtesting.
+What is valuable is a game that has gone through most of the design process, including extensive playtesting.

 While it's important to keep your ideas to yourself, you will need assistance at some point.
 You will need playtesting.
 Have your testers sign a nondisclosure agreement prior to testing, but you may alienate some people who think the request is too much of a hassle.